Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 - When Makkusu arrives home an injured Airiona is found at the foot of his door

 - The reader sees the inside of Makkusu’s room which has posters and cybervator Fandom items everywhere
-- Makkusu uses this opportunity to test his Cyber.Beast controler using Airiona's Cyber.Beast
+- Makkusu uses this opportunity to test his Cyber.Beast controller using Airiona's Cyber.Beast

-- S/He talks about how citizens can’t become cybervators because they dont a tail which means they can synergise.
-With the device he made anyone will be able to use a cyberbeast in cyberspace even though they still won’t be able to become cybervators since they still won’t be able to go into burtdrive
+- S/He talks about how citizens can’t become cybervators because they don't a tail which means they can synergize.
+With the device he made anyone will be able to use a Cyber.Beast in cyberspace even though they still won’t be able to become cybervators since they still won’t be able to go into BurstDrive

 - Makkusu tends to the injured Airiona fixing her CSD which allows her to heal. she encourages him to try again and that she will give word to her superiours to give him a chance and that they will send him a Cyber.Beast so that he can test his device.